RindusIoTJam/DoorPI/README.md

 to enable start-on-boot and to also start the service now.

+### HTTPS

+The agent installation itself doesn't handle secure connections.
+This can e.g. be implemented with STunnel, Apache or NGINX.
+Please consult the corresponding setup for the tool you selected.
+The frontend will automatically detect if it's running in a secure environment.

 ## Settings

 At the agent installation directory you can create a `local_settings.json`